standardhealth/shr-node-server/README.md

 ## Running the server
-In order to install all dependencies, run the following command from the `nodejs-server-server` directory:
+In order to install all dependencies, run the following command from the `./shr-node-server` directory and the `./shr-node-server/nodejs-server-server` directory:
 ```
 npm install
 ```

+Run the same command from inside

 In order to start the server, run the following command from within the `nodejs-server-server` directory: